-In our guide to the best camping spots in Mississippi, we’ve featured all the campgrounds that should top any camping enthusiast’s bucket list.
+In our guide, we’ve featured all the campgrounds that should top any camping enthusiast’s bucket list.
 So whether you’re camping in a tent or RV, alone or with friends, our guide has something for every taste and budget.

 1. LeFleur’s Bluff State Park

 Named after Louis LeFleur, a French-Canadian explorer that once established a trading post on these same grounds, LeFleur’s Bluff State Park offers a welcome natural reprieve in the heart of Jackson.

 The park features fishing, picnic spots, playgrounds, nature trails, a 9-hole golf course, and a driving range.
 The Mississippi Museum of Natural Science and the Mississippi Children’s Museum are both located in the park making it a wonderful spot to visit with the whole family.

 At LeFleur’s Bluff State Park, you’ll also find 28 sites available for tent and RV camping.
 Each site has full hookups.
 Centrally located around camp there is a dump station, picnic shelters, and a bathhouse with hot showers.

 Ten shaded, primitive spots are also up for grabs.
 The primitive spots are first-come, first-serve while the camping sites are available for advanced reservations.

 Buccaneer State Park is found on the banks of the Gulf of Mexico and it’s a natural setting rich with history.
 Pirates and smugglers were once active in these waters.
 In fact, just a short distance from the park you can even visit the old pirate house of the famous French buccaneer, Lafitte.